mclevey/CV/cv_mclevey.md

 # Peer Reviewed Book Chapters in Edited Volumes

 \ind \textbf{John McLevey} and \emph{Tyler Crick}.
-Forthcoming.
+Forthcoming 2021.
 "Machine Learning and Neural Network Language Modelling for Sentiment Analysis."
 In Luke Sloan and Anabel Quan-Haase (eds.) *The Sage Handbook of Social Media Research*.
 Sage.

-\ind John McLevey, \emph{Pierson Browne}, and \emph{Tyler Crick}.
-Forthcoming.
+\ind \textbf{John McLevey}, \emph{Pierson Browne}, and \emph{Tyler Crick}.
+Forthcoming 2021.
 "Reproducibility, Transparency, and Principled Data Processing."
 In Uwe Engel and Anabel Quan-Haase (eds.) *Handbook of Computational Social Science*.
 Routledge.

 \ind David Tindall, Mark Stoddart, **John McLevey**, Lorien Jasny, Dana R. Fisher, Jennifer Earl, and Mario Diani.
-Forthcoming.
+Forthcoming 2021.
 "The Challenges and Opportunities of Ego-Network Analysis of Social Movements and Collective Action."
 In Mario Small, Brea Perry, Bernice Pescosolido, and Edward Smith (Eds.) *Personal Networks: Classic Readings and New Directions in Ego-centric Analysis*.
 Cambridge: Cambridge University Press.

 \ind \textbf{John McLevey}, Allyson Stokes, and *Amelia Howard*.
 2018.
 "Pierre Bourdieu's Uneven Influence on Anglophone Canadian Sociology."
 Thomas Medvetz and Jeff Sallaz (eds) *The Oxford Handbook of Pierre Bourdieu*.
 Oxford: Oxford University Press. **[**This chapter is being translated into French and published in Franck Poupeau and Amín Pérez (eds.)
 2021. *Bourdieu and the Americas*.
 Institut des Hautes Etudes de Amerique Latine Presses.**]**

 \ind \textbf{John McLevey} and *Ryan Deschamps*.
 2018.
 "The Sociology of Public Policy Formation and Implementation."
 William Outhwaite and Stephen Turner (eds) *The SAGE Handbook of Political Sociology*.
 SAGE.